Shumzi/RPiPlay/README.md

 - reboot, touch should work.
 - [setup git token for rpi](https://www.youtube.com/watch?v=iLrywUfs7yU). now git works both ways (push and pull). done.

+# Steps according to mishka

+1. rpi from scratch - wifi + touch + git. - V
+2. rpiplay mirrorscreen see it works good. document it to see it works good. configure it correctly.

+then afterwards control

+3. try esp to iphone commands. esp mouse absolute. start from there. afterwards connect.

 # Introduction

 An open-source implementation of an AirPlay mirroring server for the Raspberry Pi.